 “Life changing experience…thank you does not even begin to express my gratitude.
 I had an incredible time and learned so much.”

 “My boy said he finally found ONE friend who he could talk to, just about everything, from his interest to his thinking.
 Truly, we need to help these kids find their like-minded friends.
 Thanks for everything!!!
 You guys are officially our ‘tribe’ now.”

 PARENTS AND GRANDPARENTS

 Year after year, parents and other family members tell us that the SENG conference is by far the best conference about giftedness they have ever attended.
 The sessions expose parents to the array of attributes associated with giftedness, and teach techniques for dealing effectively with children and children’s teachers.
 Parents have the opportunity to connect with other parents experiencing similar challenges.
-And, not infrequently, a parent confides that he or she has had an epiphany about his or her own life, reaching an understanding of his or her own giftedness.

 MENTAL HEALTH PROFESSIONALS

 Most counseling and psychology programs only touch on gifted issues, and professionals are often not trained to recognize the characteristics of gifted individuals.
 Specialized knowledge about how characteristics of giftedness may appear similar to behaviors that result from clinical conditions such as ADHD and OCD can increase the effectiveness of counseling with this population.
 Not only do SENG conferences provide a wealth of information in the regular conference program, we also offer concurrent Continuing Education Courses for mental health professionals.